PokemonWorkshop/PokemonStudio/README.md

 - https://download.psdk.pokemonworkshop.com/binaries/

-2. Extract the content of the archive to the root of this project
+2. Extract the content of the archive to the psdk-binaries folder.

 ### Adding the essential development extensions